socialpandas/sidekiq-superworker/README.md

 #### Delete subjobs after their superjob completes

 When a superjob is queued, records for all of its subjobs are created.
-By default these records are deleted when the superjob finished.
+By default, these records are deleted after the superjob completes.
 This can be changed by setting the following option to false:

 ```ruby
 # config/initializers/superworker.rb